RubixML/Credit/README.md

 - [PHP](https://php.net) 7.1.3 or above

 ## Tutorial

+### Introduction
 The dataset provided to us contains 30,000 labeled samples from customers of a Taiwanese credit card issuer.
 Our objective is to train an estimator that predicts the probability of a customer defaulting on their credit card bill the next month.
 Since this is a *binary* classification problem (*will* default or *won't* default) we can use a [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html) classifier which implements the Probabilistic interface.
 Logistic Regression is a supervised learner that trains using an algorithm called *Gradient Descent* under the hood.

-### Training
-Training is the process of feeding data to the learner so that it can build a model of the problem its trying to solve.
-In Rubix ML, data are passed in containers called [Dataset objects](https://docs.rubixml.com/en/latest/datasets/api.html).
-We'll start by extracting the data provided in the `dataset.csv` file and then instantiating a [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html) dataset object from it.

 > **Note:** The source code for this example can be found in the [train.php](https://github.com/RubixML/Credit/blob/master/train.php) file in project root.

+### Extracting the Data
+In Rubix ML, data are passed in specialized containers called [Dataset objects](https://docs.rubixml.com/en/latest/datasets/api.html).
+We'll start out by extracting the data provided in the `dataset.csv` file and then instantiating a [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html) dataset object from it.

 ```php
 use League\Csv\Reader;